It's in the bag: Sandusky Mall names new property manager

 “Part of my strength is my ability to interact with people and really speak with anybody,” Ransom said.
 “That helps me with tenant relationships and speaking to them about what they need and want so they can succeed.”

-Since starting about three weeks ago, Ransom walks down the mall’s long corridors at least twice a day, looking for items an unsuspecting shopper might miss.
+Since starting about three weeks ago, Ransom walks down the mall’s long corridors at least twice a day, looking for items an unsuspecting customer might miss.

 “I’m making sure the maintenance is up to par with the storefronts and that they’re looking appropriate,” Ransom said.
 “Upkeep is so important.
 When you have a good looking mall, people will want to come here.”

 A tidy-looking shopping center can help counteract some disturbing national trends beleaguering malls.
-Among them: anchor tenants, such as Sears and Macy’s closing, paired with more consumers flocking to urban centers for their shopping needs.
+Among them: anchor tenants, such as Sears and Macy’s closing stores, paired with a growing number of consumers flocking to urban centers for their spending needs.

 “There are still lots of people that enjoy that brick-and-mortar retailer and being able to feel the merchandise and hold it before they leave the store,” Ransom said.
 “But to stay strong, we need to have the proper presentation.
 We need to make sure our mall, from the outside to the inside, portrays a professional, attractive feel.”